BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 :slug: ddd_hexarch_di_python_part_1
 :categories: Articles
-:tags: programming, python, hexagonal architecture, dependency injection, DDD
+:tags: architecture, DDD, dependency injection, hexagonal architecture, programming, python,
 :date: 2021-06-11 12:00
 :summary: Does the article title sounds like a dark magic spell?
 I assure you, it is all safe, as long as you know how to treat it.
 Welcome to this small series of advanced articles which covers principles of Hexagonal architecture in Python and Django application design.
 :status: draft

 Time flies awfully fast!
-Two years ago I left the world of Django and found myself in the world of Kotlin, Java and Spring Boot.
+Two and a half years ago I left the world of Django and found myself in the world of Spring Boot, Kotlin and Java.
 It was a genuine cultural shock.
 An extensive amount of new knowledge bombarded my brains.
 Sometimes it was so furious, that I wanted to run back to